wavemotion-dave/SpeccySE/readme.md

 -----------------------
 * Not all Dandanator compilation games run properly - support is preliminary (but good enough for the few games that really need it).
 * Gandalf DLX does not run correctly.
 Timing is tight on that game and the accuracy of Speccy-SE is not up to the task.
+* Arcadia has some strange jittering of the player ship even when you don't touch keys.
+Cause unknown.
 * TRD disk files are not supported yet.
 Most games have TAP or Dandanator alternatives - but not all.

 Why? :